airhdl/spi-to-axi-bridge/README.md

 Thanks to Jim Lewis of SynthWorks Design Inc. for the OSVVM support, and to Sigasi for providing a Sigasi Studio XPRT license.

-## Current Limitations

-* Only supports SPI modes 0 and 1

 ## SPI Modes

 The SPI to AXI4-Lite bridge supports different SPI modes, as defined in the table below.